grodansparadis/vscp-doc-spec/class2.protocol.md

 ```
 Read a Level II register from the 32-bit register space

+Be aware that a node may send several read/write response events to fullfil a read request.

  | Byte       | Description                                      |
  | ----       | -----------                                      |
  | Byte 0-15  | Contains the GUID of the target node (MSB->LSB). |